 It can be so amazing to hear “I love you” from someone you love and care about.
 However, I’m the type who always wants more.
 For example, a specific compliment, a hug, dinner out, undivided attention, or help with chores.
 Since we get what give here are some ways to put love into action and get more love.

 “My dear children, let’s not just talk about love; let’s practice real love.
 This is the only way we’ll know we’re living truly, living in God’s reality.
 It’s also the way to shut down debilitating self-criticism, even when there is something to it.
 For God is greater than our worried hearts and knows more about us than we do ourselves.”

 I find it difficult to give to others if I haven’t taken care of me.
 Not only is okay to practice self-love, it’s a necessity.
 Beating ourselves up doesn't help anyone.
 Here are some self-love ideas to get you started:

-- Create a positive affirmation and repeat it to yourself.
+- Create a positive affirmation based on the Word of God and repeat it to yourself.

 Spouse / Significant Other